Relax (song): Background and recording

 Frankie Goes to Hollywood formed in Liverpool in 1980.
-The singer, Holly Johnson, said he wrote "Relax" in his head, and that the lyrics came to him as he was walking down Princess Avenue in Liverpool.
+The singer, Holly Johnson, said he wrote "Relax" in his head, and that the lyrics came to him as he was walking down Princes Avenue in Liverpool.
 In February 1983, the band performed an early version of "Relax" on the Channel 4 show The Tube, dressed in fetish wear.
 This version included a bridge that incorporated lyrics from the song In Heaven from David Lynch's film Eraserhead.

 That May, Frankie Goes to Hollywood became the first act signed by ZTT Records, a new record label co-founded by the producer Trevor Horn, who saw their Tube performance.
 "Relax" was selected as their first single.
 Horn described the original version as "more a jingle than a song", but he preferred to work with songs that were not professionally finished because he could rework them in his own style.